OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md

 By connecting tenants to projects you can control which projects will be deployed into which environments for each tenant.

 1. Navigate to your tenant.
-2. Click on theÂ **Connect to a project**Â button.
+2. Click on the **Connect to a project** button.
 ![](/docs/images/5669221/5865688.png?effects=drop-shadow)
-3. Select theÂ **Mojo**Â project and click on theÂ **Enable tenanted deployments for Mojo** button which will enable the multi-tenant deployment features for the Mojo project.
-This will configure the project to allow deploymentsÂ *with* orÂ *without* a tenant, and we will discuss these options later on.
+3. Select the **Mojo** project and click on the **Enable tenanted deployments for Mojo** button which will enable the multi-tenant deployment features for the Mojo project.
+This will configure the project to allow deployments *with* or *without* a tenant, and we will discuss these options later on.
 ![](/docs/images/5669221/5865689.png?effects=drop-shadow)
-4. Now select theÂ **MT Production**Â environment and click theÂ **Add connection**Â button.
+4. Now select the **MT Production** environment and click the **Add connection** button.
 ![](/docs/images/5669221/5865557.png?effects=drop-shadow)
-5. Click theÂ **Save**Â button to save the tenant configuration.
+5. Click the **Save** button to save the tenant configuration.